nidark/Poe-Companion/README.md

 **FEATURES:**
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+**ALT+F10**: Start/Stop Trade-Spammer: Modify your PoeCompanion.INI TradeMessage, Channels and Delays.

+**ALT+F11**: Start/Stop Auto-Quit

 **ALT+F12**: Start/Stop Auto-Pot.
 Setup in the INI file the flasks and cooldowns !!!

-**ALT+F11**: Start/Stop Auto-Quit

 **\`** Pressing \` once will press 1,2,3,4,5 in fast seqvence